thegrumpys/odop/docs/Help/launchODOP.md

 As noted in the [requirements](../About/requirements) page, it is not necessary to load any software on your computer in order to run the ODOP software.
-Only a recent web browser is necessary.
+Only an Internet connection and recent web browser are necessary.

 While it is possible to use the ODOP software from a mobile device, establishing initial impressions with a full-size monitor, keyboard and mouse